Best Capital Funding

 For more information on learning on what needs to be done upfront on the 203k loan to ensure a successful transaction, feel free to contact me or click here.

-Yet another way to use the 203k loan.
+Yet another way to use the 203k loan, for multiple unit properties.
 A home buyer can purchase and remodel up to a four unit building as long as it is to be owner occupied.
 Again no investors allowed.
 The FHA 203k maximum loan limits on units is higher than for a single family unit, you just have to check your individual county for those limits.
 The 203k maximum loan amounts are different for 2 units, 3 units and 4 units.
 Feel free to call me for the me for these limits.
 You can even take a 6 unit building and make it a 4 unit building as well or take a 2 unit and make it a 4 unit (although some lenders may not allow this, the 203k guidelines state this can be done).
 Talk about a flexible loan which can help supplement your income, the 203k loan is an awesome tool that helps revitalize neighborhoods as well as providing options to a home buyer that aren’t available on any other loan.
 Best KW